chrmrtns/keyless-auth/readme.txt

 == Changelog ==

+= 3.2.1 =
+* NEW: Support URL setting in Options page - Configure optional support footer on password reset page
+* FIX: Registered missing chrmrtns_kla_support_url option that was referenced but not functional
+* IMPROVEMENT: Password reset page can now display custom support link when configured

 = 3.2.0 =
 * NEW: Custom Password Reset Page - Replace wp-login.php with branded shortcode-based reset page